Dyalwayshappy/Spice/README.md

 python examples/sdep_agent_demo/run_sdep_adapter_demo.py
 ```

-For production integrations, use one of the executor boundaries:
+For production integrations, SDEP is the execution boundary:

-- `MockExecutor` for local/demo runs
-- `CLIAdapterExecutor` for command-line tools
-- `SDEPExecutor` for external agent processes that speak the Spice Decision Execution Protocol
+- Spice produces a structured execution intent
+- external agents execute through SDEP
+- execution results return as structured outcomes
+- Spice absorbs decision-relevant outcomes without owning execution internals

+Mock and direct command executors are local test/debug utilities.
+They are not the recommended public execution path.

-Execution is optional and pluggable.
+Execution is optional and pluggable, but when Spice talks to external agents, SDEP is the canonical boundary.
 It is not mixed into `decision.md`.

 ### 7. Latest User Experience Flow